Julia Trotzki

 Note:

-Orange liqueur like triple sec always contains alcohol.
-Non-alcoholic variants use orange syrup instead.
+Orange liqueur such as triple sec always contains alcohol.
+For non-alcoholic variants, orange syrup is used instead.

 Variant 2: Non-Alcoholic Valencia-Style Margarita